 8. Oblivious to Weaknesses

-Bad leaders are often unaware of their own weaknesses, leading to blind spots in their leadership style and decision-making abilities.
+Bad leaders are often unaware of their weaknesses, leading to blind spots in their leadership style and decision-making abilities.
 This lack of self-awareness can hamper a leader’s effectiveness and contribute to a toxic work environment.
 To improve self-awareness, ineffective and bad leaders should regularly self-reflect, seek honest feedback from trusted colleagues, and be open to constructive criticism.

 9. Never Take Accountability

 Ineffective leaders hate accountability.
-Accountability is a crucial aspect of effective leadership and not taking it shows others that the leader may lack integrity.
+Accountability is a crucial aspect of effective leadership, and not taking it shows others that the leader may lack integrity.
 Leaders who avoid responsibility for their actions and decisions or blame team members or others for their shortcomings erode trust and credibility and can hamper productivity.
 To demonstrate accountability, effective leaders should own their mistakes, learn from them, accept responsibility, and take steps to address any negative consequences.
 A good leader always takes accountability.

 10. Death by Comfort Zone